Fellows of Senate

 Current Deputy Chancellor

 Alan Cameron AO has been Deputy Chancellor of The University of Sydney since 4 February 2008.
-He has been re-elected for a third two year term commencing on 6 February 2012.
+He has been re-elected for a fourth term commencing on 2 February 2014 and concluding on 31 December 2014 when he retires from Senate.

 Election of Deputy Chancellor